 Ownership: Colorado Resources Ltd holds a 100% interest in the claims on the Property, wherein certain claims are subject to a 2% NSR.
 In addition, he Moat claims are subject to an Option Agreement whereby Buckingham (now Colorado) may earn up to 100%, subject to an NSR royalty.

-Target: Porphyry copper-gold and high grade gold veins
+Target: Porphyry copper-gold and high-grade gold-silver veins.

-Rock Type: Underlain by Upper Triassic, Stuhini Group volcanic and volcanoclastic rocks intruded by numerous Late Triassic to Early Jurassic aged stocks
+Rock Type: Underlain by Upper Triassic, Stuhini Group volcanic and volcanoclastic rocks intruded by numerous Late Triassic to Early Jurassic aged stocks.

 Work by Colorado